wdawson/okta.github.io/_source/_reference/inline_hooks/api-am/index.md

 | cid        |             |           |
 | uid        |             |           |

-Any custom caims you have defined for your authorization server will also be included in `claims` as name-value pairs.

 #### lifetime

 | Property   | Description | Data Type |